 especially beautiful golf holes - as a pond is situated in the middle - with elevated tee areas play to valley fairways and then back up to raised green complexes.

-The extras at Caldorone Farms include a nice practice facility with spacious putting green, plus a secluded grass range with separate rest room facilities and snack machines.
+The extras at Caldorone Golf Club include a nice practice facility with spacious putting green, plus a secluded grass range with separate rest room facilities and snack machines.

 The clubhouse is fashioned in a trailer unit, and includes a small pro shop plus snack area with beverages and hot and cold sandwiches.
 Nothing spectacular - but at Caldorone

-Farms the extremely reasonable green fee gets you an outstanding golf experience - with mostly un-crowded conditions.
-If you have not played Caldorone Farms - know that it is
+the extremely reasonable green fee gets you an outstanding golf experience - with mostly un-crowded conditions.
+If you have not played Caldorone - know that it is worth the drive

-worth the drive (about 20 - 25 minutes past Ann Arbor) to play this course.
-Everyone we have talked to that has played here agrees - this is a highly recommended golf experience
+(about 20 - 25 minutes past Ann Arbor) to play this course.
+Everyone we have talked to that has played here agrees - this is a highly recommended golf experience - with good